ajorgensen89/project4/README.md

 [Bootstrap CSS](https://getbootstrap.com/docs/4.1/layout/grid/)

 ## Python Tutor.
-[Python Tutor](https://pythontutor.com/visualize.html).
-Helps to test, run and visualize parts of code.
+[Python PEP8 checker](https://www.pythonchecker.com/).
+Helps to test, run and visualize parts of code to pass PEP8 requirements.

 ## Heroku.
 [Heroku](https://dashboard.heroku.com/) is a cloud based platform used to deploy the application on.